6 incredible facts that will change the way you think about lobsters.

 Lobsters can't go into shock.

-4. Lobsters can’t go into shock.
+4. Lobsters cannot go into shock

 When other animals, including humans, experience extreme pain, their nervous system may shut down as a coping mechanism.
-Zoologists have found that lobsters and other crustaceans don’t have this ability to go into ‘shock’ so when they are exposed to cruel procedures (such as having their claws or ‘tail-meat’ torn off or being boiled alive) β€” their suffering is prolonged.
+Zoologists have found that lobsters and other crustaceans don’t have this ability to go into ‘shock’ so when they are exposed to cruel procedures (such as lobsters having their claws torn off, or prawns having their eyes cut off) — their suffering is prolonged.

 The lobster does not have an autonomic nervous system that puts it into a state of shock when it is harmed.
 It probably feels itself being cut. ...
 I think the lobster is in a great deal of pain from being cut open ... [and] feels all the pain until its nervous system is destroyed.